ninooy/ninooy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-!!
-NEED TO BE UPDATED (last update : 2025.11.15)!!
+<span style="color:red">!!
+NEED TO BE UPDATED (last update : 2025.11.20)!!</span>

-list - about(70%) , blog (30%) , cv (80%) , publication (90%)
+list - about(70%) , blog (30%) , cv (80%) , publication (100%)

+<b><i>BIOGRAPHY</i></b>

-I am a Mechanical Engineering undergraduate at Korea University studying robotics, with a preference for first-principles, equation-driven problem-solving.
+I am a Mechanical Engineering undergraduate at <b><span style="color:red"> Korea University</span></b> studying robotics, with a preference for first-principles, equation-driven problem-solving.
 My current focus is optimal robot design through hardware CAD and physics-based simulation using MuJoCo.
-I spent a year as a research intern at the Robogram Lab, Korea Institute of Science and Technology (KIST), where I developed a framework to determine the optimal shoulder angle for a 7-DoF humanoid arm and designed and assembled a backdrivable, parallel ball-screw wrist mechanism for human–robot interaction.
+I spent a year as a research intern at <b>the Robogram Lab, Korea Institute of Science and Technology (KIST)</b>, where I developed a framework to determine the optimal shoulder angle for a 7-DoF humanoid arm and designed and assembled a backdrivable, parallel ball-screw wrist mechanism for human–robot interaction.

-I have been admitted to Korea Advanced Institute of Science and Technology(KAIST)’s Department of Mechanical Engineering through the REPS track and will begin research in the DRCD Lab from Spring 2026.
+I have been admitted to <b>Korea Advanced Institute of Science and Technology(KAIST)’s Department of Mechanical Engineering</b> through the REPS track and will begin research in <b>the DRCD Lab</b> from Spring 2026.

-For further information, please refer to my CV
+For further information, please refer to my CV!